microsoft/VirtualClient/website/docs/developing/0021-run-custom-scripts.md

   * **PythonExecutor**
     This Action can be used to execute Python Scripts in Windows and Linux.
 The Dependency Components in Virtual Client can be used to install python on the system.
+The following example shows the dependency components for Linux and Windows, one of them can be used as per the platform.
     ``` json
     Example:
     "Actions": [